scious/documentation/docs/bask/latest.md

 ┗ 📜 .gitignore
 ```

-As you can see, the `bask` folder in `bask_dev` lists our action and its component files by name (by converting from Bubble's default of `AAI-850mj` to `evaluate_expression`).

-In practice, as this is an SSA, we'll author code in the `evaluate_expression_server.js` file.
-To keep things tidy, and because it's not relevant to SSAs, Bask removed the client.js file.
+As you can see, the `toolbox` folder in `bask_dev` lists our action by name (by converting from Bubble's default of `AAI-850mj` to `evaluate_expression`).
+To keep things tidy, and because , Bask removed the client.js file.

 The `bask_checkpoint` branch would always look like